rememberYou/gen-cisco/README.md

 # ![Cisco Logo](assets/cisco.png "Cisco logo") gen-cisco

-`gen-cisco` is an API and CLI to facilitate the creation of your Cisco scripts using an INI file.
+`gen-cisco` is an API and CLI to facilitate the creation of your Cisco scripts using a YAML file.
 This file groups a section for each protocol including the values to be replaced in the appropriate Cisco template.

 The creation of these templates has been done during the various _CCNA_ training